Python-SIP/metasip/README.md

 ## License

-MetaSIP is licensed under the GPL v3.
+MetaSIP is licensed under the BSD 2 clause license.

 ## Installation